-Magnesium, in its ionic form, offers superior absorption performance and because it’s quickly absorbed by the body, it promotes quick relief of many common complaints such as low energy, poor sleep, muscle twitches and cramps, depression, and so much more!
-With Mother Earth Labs‘ Ionic Magnesium, it’s never been easier to naturally replenish this essential, often deficient mineral — without the digestive discomfort other non-ionic magnesium products — because Ionic is magnesium’s natural form.
+Magnesium, in its ionic form, offers superior absorption which helps it promote fast relief from many common complaints such as low energy, poor sleep, muscle twitches and cramping, depression, and so much more!
+With Mother Earth Labs‘ Ionic Magnesium, it’s never been easier to naturally replenish this essential, often deficient mineral — without the common digestive discomfort of magnesium supplements.

-- Coupled with Fulvic Acid, our product offers enhanced absorption for faster results and less digestive discomfort.
+- Added Fulvic Acid offers enhanced absorption for faster results and less digestive discomfort.

 Ionic Magnesium +